 TN status is for Canadian and Mexican nationals who are engaged in temporary professional activities as defined by NAFTA.
 For an overview of the TN status, please visit the State Department webpage.

 The TN is an employer-sponsored status that can be obtained in three-year increments.
-UC Davis uses the TN classification primarily to employ Mexican and Canadian citizens in temporary research and teaching positions.
+UC Merced uses the TN classification primarily to employ Mexican and Canadian citizens in temporary research and teaching positions.
 The TN status can only be used for Mexican and Canadian citizens employed in a profession that appears on the NAFTA List of Professions.

 Two Methods to Obtain TN Status